-This consultation process began with an historic gathering that took place during the closing days of December 1982, on the high plains of Southern Alberta.
+This consultation process began with a historic gathering that took place during the closing days of December 1982, on the high plains of Southern Alberta.
 This gathering of forty traditional elders and community leaders came together to find a solution to the terrible darkness of substance abuse, poverty, suffering and death that seemed to have engulfed nearly every Indigenous community in Canada and the United States, and to share Indigenous visions and prophesies of the future.

-Four core principles emerged from this traditional council that became the foundation and guiding framework for extensive development, learning and action in hundreds of communities around the world.
+Four core principles emerged from this traditional council that became the foundation and guiding framework for extensive development, learning, and action in hundreds of communities around the world.
 These four core principles are as follows: